O-M-E-N-Foundation/BeamableSdk/docs/architecture.md

 ### BeamContext

 The central orchestrator that provides access to all SDK functionality.
+Supports both client and server (admin) modes.

 ```typescript
 import { BeamContext } from 'BeamableSDK';